France, Lille

 As you explore Arras, keep an eye out for rat symbols scattered throughout the city.
 You’ll find them in various restaurants signs and subtle displays – it can be a fun, quirky scavenger hunt.
 I loved spotting these little rat symbols; if anything, it allowed us to appreciate the sites we were seeing in much greater detail!!

 PRO TIP: My favorite souvenir from Arras?
 The Chocolate Rats of Arras from Patisserie Thibault!
-These small chocolates are shaped like rats filled with a creamy center – they are absolutely delicious!
+These small chocolates are shaped like rats filled with a creamy center – delicious!

 The local patisserie in Arras selling the infamous chocolate rats